 - Transforming care and health through information and technology fund (opens new window)

-The Local Government Association recently launched a Transforming care and health through information and technology fund of £50,000: Local Investment Programme in collaboration with NHS Digital d/l was 17 March 2017.
+The Local Government Association launched a Transforming care and health through information and technology fund of £50,000: Local Investment Programme in collaboration with NHS Digital d/l was 17 March 2017.

 How do we support directors to make this happen?